What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Draft Guidance Consultation

-The Department for Education will publish draft guidance for how the new system will work.
-There will be a public consultation period.
+The Department for Education is expected to publish draft guidance for how the new system will work, followed by a public consultation period.

 New System Goes Live